peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Reduce(
         PeterO.Numbers.EContext ctx);

-Removes trailing zeros from this object's mantissa (significand).
+Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).
 For example, 1.00 becomes 1.If this object's value is 0, changes the exponent to 0.

 <b>Parameters:</b>